jamiekowalski/foldingtext-extra/filter.ftplugin/README.md

 ## Change log

 - 0.2
-	- Pressing escape when panel is open returns document view path and selection to state before opening panel.
+	- Dismissing the panel with `Escape` returns document view and selection to state before opening panel; this makes it easy to quickly view different queries, then return directly back to where you were.
+Press `Return` or click within the document to dismiss the pane and keep the newly queried view.
 - 0.1
 	- Initial release.